Tuscan harvest watch 2014

-The production is at least a third down: we decided to sacrifice quantity for quality in order to make a high quality product.
+The production is at least one third down: we decided to sacrifice quantity for quality in order to make a high-quality product.
 In a year of this sort that was not an easy decision.
 To give you an example: the whites have been picked on four occasions in order to make the best of each lot.
 (And then to make just 20 quintals (1 quintal = 100 kg).
 I now need a good month of holidays to be refreshed!

 I would like to thank you and Janet for the lovely visit you made.
 I hope that you enjoyed it [we certainly did!] and had the chance to breathe in the air of the harvest!

 Best wishes to all!

 Special feature: the last word on the harvest of 2014